alx9r/StructuredResource/README.md

 **Reason**

 To be usable, a resource instance must be present.
 A resource instance can be removed per C.1.
-Accordingly, for a resource instance to be usable, be possible to add it.
+Accordingly, for a resource instance to be usable, it must be possible to add it.

 **Enforcement**